SeikaHirori/Prework-CodePath/README.md

 Lastly, UIKit is only used for iOS.
 This results in having to put in additional work if a developer wanted to create an app for MacOS and WatchOS.
 This would not be the case if SwiftUI was used instead.

 Despite the downside examples I mentioned for UIKit, I can see that it has its positive aspects that I have not utilized yet.
 I have used some UIKit APIs within SwiftUI as the latter has not implemented certain APIs for specific use cases.
 Plus, UIKit seems to be more customizable than SwiftUI.
+UIKit also seems to support a larger amount of older iOS verisons when compared to SwiftUI.
 Additionally, I heard anecdote statements that the UI framework choice for iOS is still split between UIKit and SwiftUI in the workforce (it is difficult to find data for usage rate).

 Regardless, I am excited to learn how to use UIKit and Storyboard!
 It will be a great additional skillset to SwiftUI for my toolkit.